• Home

 Ray in the Prince's Garden Aranjuez

-Thank you hubby for indulging me, for trusting me, for loving me, and supporting me in all my crazy ways.
+Thank you, hubby, for indulging me, for trusting me, for loving me, and for supporting me in all my crazy ways.
 I am looking forward to the journey ahead.
 Here is to Chasing the Next Chapter.

 Filed Under: Lifestyle Tagged With: blogging, change, loss, travel